b08202033/SAKURA/evaluation/README.md

 Here is the code for our LLM-based evaluation.

 ## Usage
 ``llm_judge.py`` contains the evaluation pipeline, and ``calculate_acc.py`` contains the script to compute the accuracy based on the judgement.
-Here, we briefly describe how to use it.
+Here, we briefly describe how to use them.

 ### Step 0: Setup
 Make sure you have installed the following packages: